 Kuala Lumpur – home of the famous Petronas Twin Towers.
 Some love this city, some hate it.
-If you are starting your SE Asia trip in Singapore and then travelling to KL, be prepared to ‘step back in time by at least 20 years’ (these are not my words but the tourist guide’s from KL Tourist centre).
+If you are starting your South East Asian trip in Singapore and then travelling to KL, be prepared to ‘step back in time by at least 20 years’ (these are not my words but the tourist guide’s from KL Tourist centre).

-In theory, KL has loads to offer and I personally extended my stay there, simply because I kept giving the city second chances to impress me.
+In theory, Kuala Lumpur has loads to offer and I personally extended my stay there, simply because I kept giving the city second chances to impress me.
 I knew that there must be so much more to do in KL than just see the Petronas Towers!

-So it’s been almost a month since I started my backpacking trip around SE Asia and the other day me and my travel buddy Mel have been walking down the street in Langkawi and went ‘Oh my goodness this street doesn’t smell like sh*t’.
+So it’s been almost a month since I started my solo backpacking trip around South East Asia and the other day me and my travel buddy Mel have been walking down the street in Langkawi and went ‘Oh my goodness this street doesn’t smell like sh*t’.
 And we suddenly realised how many little things we started appreciating which we used to take for granted.
 Things like…

 I will have to admit, I think Singapore stole my heart.
 No other city can compare to it.
 And if there is one, then I haven’t been there yet!

 Singapore was my first stop during my SE Asia trip and it absolutely blew my mind.
 I loved how modern and developed it was, how so many different religions and cultures live together in harmony, and how clean and sustainable the city is aiming to be.
-So if you are ever in SE Asia, don’t forget to pay Singapore a visit and if you don’t know what to do whilst you are there this is my top 11 things that will make you fall in love with it.
+So if you are ever in SE Asia, don’t forget to pay Singapore a visit and if you don’t know what to do whilst you are there this is my top 11 things to do in Singapore that will make you fall in love with this city!

 So it’s been a week since I started my South East Asia trip and the other day I managed to bump into a couple Lithuanians.
 It’s funny how this encounter completely changed my view of travelling.
 The boys were crazy.
 They wanted to stay off the beaten track and purposely get themselves into such situations where they would have no clue what to do.
 I’m talking ‘life or death’ kind of situations.
 And they made me question is there a right way to backpack?